 Strong distracted driving laws are now on the books.
-Currently, 21 states, Washington DC, Puerto Rico, Guam and the U.S. Virgin Islands have instituted a hand-held cell phone ban for all drivers, and all but Alabama and Missouri are primary enforcement laws (police may issue a driver for using a hand-held cell phone without any other traffic offense taking place).
-In 20 states and Washington DC all cell phone use for school bus drivers is prohibited.
-No state bans all cell phone use for all drivers, but in 39 states and in Washington DC all cell phone use is banned for novice drivers.
+Currently, 34 states, Washington DC, Puerto Rico, Guam, the northern Mariana Islands, and the U.S. Virgin Islands have instituted a handheld cell phone ban for all drivers, and all but Alabama and Missouri are primary enforcement laws (police may issue a driver for using a handheld cell phone without any other traffic offense taking place).
+In 25 states and in Washington DC, all cell phone use for school bus drivers is prohibited.
+No state bans all cell phone use for all drivers, but 36 states and Washington DC ban all cell phone use for novice drivers.

 Some towns and cities have additional regulations beyond their state’s distracted driving laws.
 However, preemption laws are in place in some states to prohibit local jurisdictions from enacting their own distracted driving bans.
 These states include Florida, Iowa, Kentucky, Louisiana, Mississippi, Nevada, Pennsylvania, Oklahoma, Oregon, and South Carolina.

 Texting While Driving Laws

 In 2007, Washington was the first state to pass a texting while driving ban.
-Currently, texting while driving is banned in 48 states, Washington DC, Puerto Rico, Guam, and the US Virgin Islands, and all but three have primary enforcement (police may issue a driver for texting while driving without any other traffic offense taking place).
-Of the two states without an all driver texting ban, one prohibits text messaging by novice drivers.
+Currently, texting while driving is banned in 49 states, Washington DC, Puerto Rico, Guam, the northern Mariana Islands, and the US Virgin Islands, and all but six have primary enforcement laws (police may issue a driver for texting while driving without any other traffic offense taking place).

 All states except Connecticut and New Hampshire include at least one category for distraction on police crash report forms, although the specific data collected varies.
 The Model Minimum Uniform Crash Criteria (MMUCC) guidelines provide best practices on distraction data collection.